-This article will abreast you with all the relevant information about the first Governor-General of Bengal, various Governors-General of India, their achievements, and the major reforms that took place during their tenure as the Governors-General or viceroys of India.
+This article will inform you about all the relevant information about the first Governor-General of Bengal, various Governors-General of India, their achievements, and the major reforms that took place during their tenure as the Governors-General or viceroys of India.
 This topic is covered in the general awareness section of most of the competitive exams including the IAS Exam.

-Know the UPSC Syllabus in detail in the linked page.
+Know the UPSC Syllabus in detail on the linked page.

 Governor-General of India & Important Events

 The first Governor-General of Bengal was Warren Hastings with tenure of office from 1772-1785.
 Warren Hastings was an English statesman, the head of the Supreme Council of Bengal.
 He brought an end to the Dual Government system by enforcing the Regulating Act of 1773.
 He founded the Calcutta Madrasa for the promotion of Islamic studies, and the Asiatic Society of Bengal with William Jones in the year 1781 and 1784 respectively.
 Hastings was also elected as a fellow of the Royal Society in 1801.